 "We didn't make a lot of mistakes but the ones that we made ended up in the back of the net," Vancouver coach Alain Vigneault said.

 It was also the first game for the Canucks' deadline pickups - Bryan Smolinski and Brent Sopel.

-Curtis Sanford, filling in for injured Manny Legace, came close to earning a shutout after stopping 25 of 26 Vancouver shots.
+Curtis Sanford, filling in for injured Manny Legace, came close to earning a shutout after stopping 25 Vancouver shots.
 It appeared he stopped them all.

-The Canucks were awarded their lone goal with 7 minutes left in the second period, only after video goal judge Jerry Burt spent nearly 10-minutes reviewing the play.
+The Canucks were awarded their lone goal with seven minutes left in the second period, only after video goal judge Jerry Burt spent nearly 10 minutes reviewing the play.
 After Sanford fell down while making a kick save against Tommi Santala, the puck was knocked behind the goal where Daniel Sedin settled it and scored on a wraparound shot.